-Some may drink alcohol believing it works as an aphrodisiac, but although alcohol does lower our inhibition and make it easier for you to interact with people, it doesn’t really enhance your performance in the bedroom.
+Some may drink alcohol believing it works as an aphrodisiac, but although alcohol does lower our inhibition and make it easier for us to interact with people, it doesn’t really enhance our performance in the bedroom.

 Both long-term and short-term alcohol use was found in numerous studies over the years to cause erectile dysfunction.
 In case you were wondering how you could develop erectile dysfunction from alcohol, keep reading.

 A well-established empirical observation is that alcohol intoxication increases levels of sexual desire but adversely affects sexual performance, especially in men.

 The reason for this is that alcohol is a central nervous system depressant as pointed out in an article published in the International Journal of Impotence Research.

 Because all aspects of the sexual response are highly dependent on neurotransmitter activities in the brain and the body, alcohol’s depressive effects numb your feelings of pleasure and may cause problems in maintaining an erection and achieving orgasm.

 Another way alcohol may lead to temporary erectile dysfunction is by influencing blood flow to the penis.
 One study published in The Journal of Sexual Medicine found that a depressed central nervous system led to dehydration which resulted in a lower blood volume which of course spells trouble for sexual performance.

 Studies show that erectile dysfunction frequently has an organic rather than psychological origin.